 - Place the patient head down.

-- Administer IV fluids (0.9% saline) having excluded pulmonary oedema.
+- Administer intravenous fluids (0.9% saline) having excluded pulmonary oedema.

 - Treat the underlying cause.